artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

 ---------------------------------

-After an accession record is created, you may add a rights record to it by clicking "More" then "Create new rights in the :term:`button block`.
+After an accession record is created, you may add a rights record to it by clicking "More" then "Create new rights" in the :term:`button block` at the bottom of the accession record's :term:`view page`.

 .. image:: images/accessions-rights-add.*
    :align: center